What are the pain and symptoms associated with semispinalis cervicis muscle pain?

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
 It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 Biofreeze is recommended for those who have had a recent neck injury or sudden onset pain.
 Rub Biofreeze into the upper back and shoulders, into the neck going up to the base of the skull.
 Highly recommended for early treatment of whiplash.

 Elasto-Gel Cervical Collar can be used for heat or cold therapy to the neck, upper shoulder area.
-This is a great wrap to use with the semispinalis cervicis as it covers the muscle.
 Use cold therapy for new and recent injury or sudden onset pain.
-Use heat therapy for injuries over a week old and chronic pain from old injuries and tight muscles.
-I recommend this because it conforms to the contours of your body and is well made to last for years.
+Use heat therapy for injuries over a week old and chronic pain from old injury and tight muscles.
+I recommend this because it conforms to the contours of your body and is well made so it will last for years.

-Do you know that small “knots” and other dysfunction in the semispinalis cervicis can contribute to pain in the neck that radiates to the back of the head?
-It can also contribute to extreme tenderness in the back of the head as well as a tingling or burning scalp.
+Do you know that small 'knots', as well as other dysfunction in the semispinalis cervicis muscle can cause pain in the back of the head and neck?
+It can also cause a burning and tingling sensation in the scalp.

-When I recommend trigger point tools such as the Neck King (see above) to my clients I always recommend that they also purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
+If you are interested in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
+Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
+If you suffer from unresolved head and neck pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
-If you suffer from unresolved headaches and migraines I highly recommend this book.
-Relieving trigger points in various head and neck muscles have helped many people resolve head and neck pain issues.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+Relieving trigger points have helped many people resolve their neck and head pain issues.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.